 Neil doesn’t actually own the piglets, but his role is a “pig caregiver” or a contractor and he takes that position seriously.

 It’s important to have eyes on the piglets several times a day to notice if any animals might become unhealthy.

 Meet the Piglets

-The piglets go through 9 different stages of feed during lifetime which consist of corn, soybean meal, vitamins and water which means that there is no raw garbage in their diet.
+The piglets go through 9 different stages of feed during their lifetime.
+Their feed consists of corn, soybean meal, vitamins, and water which means that there is no raw garbage in their diet.

 Where does the waste go?

 The waste is stored under the barn and is used on the field to create nutrients as fertilizer for the corn.